AzmainAhnaf/Academic-Notes/1st Semester/EEE - 1151/12 - Impedance.md

 $$
 w = \frac 12 Cv^2
 $$
-- A capacitor is an open circuit to dc
+- A capacitor is an [[2 - Law#Open Circuit|open circuit]] to dc
 ![[Pasted image 20250401071926.png]]
 - The ideal capacitor does not dissipate energy.
-It takes power from the circuit when storing energy in its field and return previously stored energy when delivering power to the circuit
+It takes [[14 - Power|power]] from the circuit when storing energy in its field and return previously stored energy when delivering power to the circuit

 **Equivalent Capacitance:**